bitslabsyr/stack/README.md

 pip install -r requirements.txt
 ```

 We also use Python's virtualenv to manage our development environments.
-To setup a virtual environment for the SSMC toolkit, simply run virtualenv's setup command and then activate the environment:
+To setup a virtual environment for STACK, simply run virtualenv's setup command and then activate the environment:

     virtualenv env
     . env/bin/activate

 You can learn more about pip [here](https://pypi.python.org/pypi/pip) and virtualenv [here](http://virtualenv.readthedocs.org/en/latest/).

-**Note** - We use Python 2.7.6 for the SSMC Toolkit.
+**Note** - We use Python 2.7.6 for STACK.

-## Configuration
+## Configuration & Setup

-The toolkit relies upon a configuration (.ini) file, a collection terms file, and MongoDB to run.
-Be sure to set up each properly before running the program.
+STACK is built to work with MongoDB.
+The app stores most configuration information in Mongo, however we also use a configuration (.ini) file to manage some parts of the collection process from the Streaming API.
+Before getting started with STACK, you'll need to do the following:

+* Setup a project account
+* Edit the master configuration file
+* Create & start a collector

+These steps are detailed below.

+**Project Account Setup**

+From the main STACK directory, activate the _setup.py_ script with the following command:

+    python setup.py

+The setup script initializes the Mongo database with important configuration information, as well as creates the first user account.
+The script will prompt you for the following information:

+* _Project Name_: A unique account name for your project.
+STACK calls all login accounts "projects" and allows for multiple projects at once.
+* _Password_: A password for your project account.
+* _Description_: A short description for your project account.

+If the script returns a successful execution notice, you will now be able to login to STACK via the web front-end using your project account name and password combination.

 **Config File**

-Save the example_platform.ini file as a new file (we suggest 'platform.ini') and update the fields as highlighted in the comments.
-Key line-items to address:

-* _tweets_file_date_frmt_: The rollover rate for the collection file (minutes, hours, or days)
-* _collection info_: The name of your collection and storage DB in Mongo.
-* _OAuth_: The access information used to interact w/ the Twitter API.
-To get consumer & access tokens, first register your app on https://dev.twitter.com/apps/new.
-Navigate to _Keys and Access Tokens_ and click "Create my access token."

-**MongoDB**

-In addition to the storage DB specified above that will be used to store all final, processed data, the toolkit uses a series of flag modules to control the scripts.
-We suggest using a config collection within a config database in Mongo.
-To set up the controls this way, follow these steps:

-_Navigate to the proper DB_:

-    mongo
-    use config

-_Set up the four flag modules_:

-    db.config.insert({'module': 'collector-track', 'run': 0, 'collect': 0, 'update': 0})
-    db.config.insert({'module': 'collector-follow', 'run': 0, 'collect': 0, 'update': 0})
-    db.config.insert({'module': 'processor', 'run': 0})
-    db.config.insert({'module': 'inserter', 'run': 0})

-See the "Running the Toolkit" section below for more information on Mongo flags.

-**Collection Terms**

-Edit the 'collection.terms' file and enter one keyterm per line.
-Some caveats as of now:

-* You need to manually specify the terms file in ThreadedCollector.py, prepocess.py, and mongoBatchInsert.py if you change the title of the file.
-* Currently, the toolkit is designed to work with only one terms file.

-## Running the Toolkit

-Three main scripts constitute this toolkit:

-* **ThreadedCollector.py** - Runs the main streaming collection thread.
-Controlled by the collector-track and collector-follow flag modules.
-* **preprocess.py** - Takes raw tweet collection files and performs a series of predefined cleanup processes on them before inserting into Mongo.
-Controlled by the processor flag module.
-* **mongoBatchInsert.py** - Inserts processed tweet files into Mongo based on a dynamic queuing system.
-Controlled by the inserter flag module.

-**Flag Commands**

-* _run_ - Runs the script when set to 1.
-Stops the script when set to 0.
-* _collect_ - Runs the collection thread (separate from the main program thread) for the collection script, when set to 1.
-* _update_ - When set to 1, the collection script will check for an update to the terms file without a need to restart the script.

-**Collector Modules**

-The two collection modules allow for two different types of filters for the Twitter Streaming API: track and follow.
-You can run both at the same time, hence the separate control modules.
-[Learn more about the Streaming API here](https://dev.twitter.com/streaming/overview).

-**Starting Up**

-We currently use screen to manage multiple python scripts running at the same time, which is currently a necessary part of this toolkit.
-To get the toolkit running, after configuring via the above steps, go through the following:

-_Collector_

-    db.config.update({'module': 'collector-track'}, {$set: {'run': 1, 'collect': 1}})
-    [ctrl-c]
-    screen -S Collector
-    python ThreadedCollector.py track
-    [ctrl-a] [ctrl-d]

-**_NOTE_** - In the example above we are running the collector for a track filter.
-To use the follow filter, run the above for the collector-follow module and use replace "track" with "follow" in the final execution command.

-_Processor_

-    db.config.update({'module': 'processor'}, {$set: {'run': 1}})
-    [ctrl-c]
-    screen -S Processor
-    python preprocess.py
-    [ctrl-a] [ctrl-d]

-_Inserter_

-    db.config.update({'module': 'inserter'}, {$set: {'run': 1}})
-    [ctrl-c]
-    screen -S Inserter
-    python mongoBatchInsert.py
-    [ctrl-a] [ctrl-d]

-You can use the Mongo $set command in the console to update/run/stop the scripts at any point going forward.

-Now, sit back and watch the collection magic happen!
+As of v1.0, most configuration information has been moved away from .ini files and into Mongo.
+However, we still use the config file to maintain rollover rates for data collection.
+First, open the config file:

+    vim ./stack/twitter/platform.ini

+Edit the following key line items:

+* _tweets_file_date_frmt_: The rollover rate for the collection file (minutes, hours, or days).
+By default it is set to hours, our suggest rate for production use.

+**Creating a Collector**

+Each project account can instantiate multiple **collectors** that will scrape data from the Streaming API.
+A collector is defined as a singular instance that collects data for a specific set of user-provided terms.
+A project can have multiple collectors running for a given network.

+From the STACK interface, you create a new collector by providing the following information in the appropriate fields:

+* _Collector Name_: Non-unique name to identify your collector instance.
+* _API_: Two options: track or follow.
+Each collector can stream from one part of the Streaming API:
+    * **Track**: Collects all mentions (hashtags included) for a given list of terms.
+    * **Follow*: Collects all tweets, retweets, and replies for a given use handle.
+Each term must be a valid Twitter screen name.
+* _OAuth Information_: Four keys used to authenticate with the Twitter API.
+To get consumer & access tokens, first register your app on [https://dev.twitter.com/apps/new](https://dev.twitter.com/apps/new).
+Navigate to Keys and Access Tokens and click "Create my access token." **NOTE** - Each collector news to have a unique set of access keys, or else the Streaming API will limit your connection.
+The four keys include:
+    * Consumer Key
+    * Consumer Secret
+    * Access Token
+    * Access Token Secret
+* _Terms_: A line item list of terms for the collector to stream.
+Each term must be one word.

+Once the following information has been inputted, click **Create** followed by **Start**.
+Your collector is now running!

+To learn more about how to interact with STACK from the command line, [refer to our wiki](#).

+## Data Processing

+STACK processes and stores data in a Mongo at a network level.
+This means that the app processes data collected for multiple collectors on the same network.
+While you can instantiate multiple Twitter collectors, processing will be done once.

+Once you have created at least one collector, you can start processing and storing data by clicking on the respective buttons for the given network: **Start Pre-Processing** and **Start Insertion**.

+To learn more about how to interact with STACK from the command line, [refer to our wiki](#).

 ## Ongoing Work + Next Action Items

 This list will be updated soon with more detailed action items.
 Please note again that we are actively working on this toolkit!

-1. Multiple terms file support
+1. Full move away from .ini file use
-2. Facebook integration
-3. Script consolidation
+2. Extensible module format for future social network implementations
+3. Exentesible back-end API

 ---